jrdeavila/Contact-Flask-App/README.md

 *For to database on mysql.
 You can install mysql or mariadb.*
 *In my case i have used mariadb as my database, but you can* *install mysql or mariadb.*
-*The important is that you had the database created, which you can find in the folder called "database" and inside the file* *"contacts_app.sql"*
+*The important is that you have the database created, which you can find in the folder called "database", called 'contact_app.sql'*
+*"contacts_app.sql"*

 *But we still not have configurated the connection between flask and*